 Raw foods are the natural fuel for your body, but if you look at your diet, you may find that you eat way more cooked and processed foods than raw.
-That means you’re not getting enough enzymes and your digestion may suffer for it.
+That means you are not getting enough enzymes and as a result, your digestion may suffer for it.

 Your body craves the nutrition that is only available in raw foods, but unfortunately modern diets are a little limp where enzymes are concerned.
 No one really discusses how important they are to your overall health.

-How Enzymes Affect your Health
+How Enzymes Affect Your Health

 Your body needs a constant supply of fresh enzymes, however, typical modern diets are severely lacking in these essential nutrients.
-Enzymes occur naturally in fresh fruits and veggies, but poor soil quality, polluted water and other environmental toxins contribute to produce items devoid of many essential nutrients.
+Enzymes occur naturally in fresh fruits and veggies, but poor soil quality, polluted water and other environmental toxins contribute to producing items devoid of many essential nutrients.
 Cooking and processing foods kill the few enzymes that remain, leaving your body totally depleted of what it needs to thrive.

 Many health issues can also be responsible for enzyme depletion.
 Intestinal inflammation, chronic stress and the aging process can all contribute to your body’s inability to digest food properly.
 Impaired digestion can also lead to depressed immunity, bone problems, rashes and infections, lung diseases, obesity, diabetes, cardiovascular problems - the list goes on and on.
 Chances are, if you’re not feeling well, including enzymes in your diet can help your body function better.